SilverPlate3/SilverStrike/README.md

 # SilverStrike
 Injected reverse shell with built in modules.\
-On top of an Injected reverse shell, SilverStrike offers the attacker: persistence, ransomware, screenshots, credential access, process elevation, DLL hijacking, screenshots & upload/download files.
+On top of an Injected reverse shell, SilverStrike offers the attacker: persistence, ransomware, screenshots, credential access, process elevation, DLL hijacking, upload/download files.
 Of course everything will be done by the injected process.

 # SilverStrike.pdf